ivandfx/DFXWinTweaks/README.md

 ![](https://raw.githubusercontent.com/ivandfx/DFXWinTweaks/main/images/NEW_github_banner.png)

-DFX WinTweaks is a small and versatile tool designed to get system information and tweak your OS beyond what Microsoft allows you.
-As development progresses, new features will be added.
+DFX WinTweaks is a simple tool that helps you learn about your computer system and make adjustments to your Windows operating system that go beyond what Microsoft typically allows.
+It's a work in progress, so new features will be added over time.

-**If Microsoft Defender or SmartScreen flags the script as malware or virus, ignore it and try to run it again.
-Probably this has something to do with a command that disables Microsoft Defender, that's why disabling Microsoft Defender requires to reboot to Windows Safe Mode.**
+**If your security software flags DFX WinTweaks as potentially harmful, you can make an exception for it and trying to run it again.
+This might be due to an option that can interfere with Microsoft Defender while it is running.
+Disabling Microsoft Defender might require you to restart your computer in Safe Mode.**

 ## 🐇 Online features
-DFX WinTweaks does not require an internet connection at all (with the exception of browser-based options like Reporting an issue or go to DFX WinTweaks Website/Github.
+DFX WinTweaks doesn't need an internet connection to function, except for some online options like reporting issues or visiting the DFX WinTweaks website on GitHub.

 ## 💻 System Requirements
-Windows 7 and later.

-Windows Vista, XP and older are not supported.
+DFX WinTweaks works on Windows 7 and newer versions.
+It doesn't support Windows Vista, XP, or older systems.

-## 💱 About modified versions
+## 💱 Modified Versions
-You can modify the script to make it run on older versions of Windows, but there's no guarantee that everything will work as intended.
+You can modify the tool to make it work on older Windows versions, but there's no guarantee that everything will work as intended.

-## ❌ Known issues
+## ❌ Known Issues
-- N/A
+- None mentioned.

-DFX WinTweaks can be a little buggy sometimes, there are some bugs that will be solved.

-**WARNING: I do NOT take responsibility for what may happen to your system!
-All options and features just change some minor registry tweaks and/or disable some services, but anyway, be careful.**
+Keep in mind that DFX WinTweaks might have occasional bugs and problems, i'm actively working to fix everything.

+**WARNING: I'm not responsible for any issues that might happen on your system.
+The changes made by DFX WinTweaks are generally minor registry tweaks or service disabling, but use it cautiously.**

-## 🔆 Language availability
+## 🔆 Language Availability
-Since release 2.0, DFX WinTweaks is only available in English.
+Starting from release 2.0, DFX WinTweaks is only available in English.

 ## 🧀 Why DFX WinTweaks?
-Because I needed a tool to disable Windows Update and Defender, and I came across AikonCWD W10 Script, a small tool that did what I wanted with some other options.
+I created DFX WinTweaks because I needed a way to disable Windows Update and Defender.
+I found AikonCWD W10 Script, a similar tool with more options, but it required an internet connection for most features.
+I wanted something similar but functional offline.
+That's why I started this project, and I want to give credit to AikonCWD and their script.

-However, the tool needed an internet connection for most of its functions, and I wanted to do something like that, but work without internet right out of the box.
-So the idea of making this project came up, of course, being as transparent as possible about the existence of Aikon and its fantastic script.

-To download AikonCWD Script, scroll down a bit further.
+If you want the AikonCWD Script, you can find it by scrolling down.

 ## 🧭 AikonCWD W10 Script
-All releases up to 1.11.2 ESR were based off AikonCWD W10 Script .
-Download it [**here**](https://github.com/aikoncwd/win10script) - **(Spanish)**
+All releases up to version 1.11.2 ESR were based on AikonCWD W10 Script.
+You can download it [**here**](https://github.com/aikoncwd/win10script) - **(Spanish)**

-Did you like the script?
-Well, don't congratulate me, congratulate [**AikonCWD**](https://github.com/aikoncwd) who created the script that DFX WinTweaks was based off.
+If you like DFX WinTweaks, credit goes to [**AikonCWD**](https://github.com/aikoncwd) for creating the script that started everything.

-## ⛲ Source code
+## ⛲ Source Code
-Altough DFX WinTweaks is Open Source, there is no source code (sort of), you can just download any version of DFX WinTweaks and edit it easily.
-However, you have to follow the GPL 3.0 license.
+While DFX WinTweaks is Open Source, it kind of doesn't have any source code, because you can easily download any version of DFX WinTweaks and modify/fork it using a text editor.
+Just remember to follow the GPL 3.0 license.

 ## 👨‍🎓 License
-DFX WinTweaks is licensed under a GNU General Public License v3.0.
+DFX WinTweaks is licensed under the GNU General Public License v3.0.

-**As of November 14, 2022, all DFX WinTweaks releases have been patched with the proper license**
+**Starting from November 14, 2022, all DFX WinTweaks releases have been properly licensed.**